-Developer mode is removed and no longer supported as of Ruby agent version 4.1.0.
+Developer mode is deprecated and no longer supported as of Ruby agent version 4.1.0.

 The New Relic Ruby agent includes Developer mode, a built-in UI for examining details about web transactions in your application.
 With Developer mode, you can examine the library and database calls made by the controller actions as they are invoked on the Rails instance.

 The free Developer mode gives you some of the same in-depth transaction visibility you get with New Relic's transaction traces feature.
 However, it works only in a single Rails instance, and it has much higher overhead than the production version.
 It is not recommended for use beyond a developer's desktop sandbox.